-1 Above we have already mentioned the East/West synchrony in growth and decline of the population sizes of largest cities from 500 BCE to 1500 CE as well as a similar synchrony in the territorial sizes of the largest empires.
 Barfield (1989) argues that large steppe confederacies usually cycle synchronously with the rise and fall of the large sedentary agrarian states that they raid.
 These cycles are a hypothesized mechanism of systemic linkages between East and West Asia (Ibid.).
 Such synchronized processes within the Afroeurasian world-system have been also detected by the students of the Bronze Age and earlier periods (Chernykh 1992; Frank 1993; Frank and Thompson 2005).
 One can also mention as salient examples of such synchronized processes the Axial Age transformations of the first millennium BCE (Jaspers 1953) or the military revolution and formation of a new type of statehood in Europe and Asia in the late fifteenth and sixteenth centuries CE that produced a colossal influence upon the formation of the modern World-System (see McNeill 1982; Grinin 2012; Grinin and Korotayev 2015).
 The asynchrony of a number of processes is explained in the last section of the article.

-2 To a certain extent this idea can be conveyed by the term 'emergence', which in systems theory means a process whereby larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties.
+&lt;sup>2 To a certain extent this idea can be conveyed by the term 'emergence', which in systems theory means a process whereby larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties.

-One should also note that within a world system one can point out landmarks (integral points) which define peculiar forms and characteristics.
-These can be both spatial points (specific regions and subregions which constitute the most important communication links and confronting forces), and temporal points which are the periods when the most intensive and important transformations and bifurcations occur.
-When the most important temporal and spatial points overlap we observe the emergence of historical spatial-temporal nodes which generate dramatic transformations, patterns of change and development which become relevant for different regions and environments.
+and temporal points which are the periods when the most intensive and important transformations and bifurcations occur.
+When the most important temporal and spatial points overlap we observe the emergence of historical spatial-temporal nodes which generate dramatic transformations in different regions and environments.
 There have been quite a few such spatial-temporal nodes in the world history.
-Bringing them together within a conventional timeline they can show the mainstream pattern of the World System's development.
+If to bring them together within a conventional timeline they can show the mainstream pattern of the World System development.

 One of the first such nodes could be traced in South Mesopotamia in the fourth millennium BCE.
-The urbanization that started in South Mesopotamia launched many processes which gave birth to civilizations and contributed to the emergence of politics in the present sense of the word and of political institutions with inchoate modern ones, it also promoted the struggle for hegemony, intensified trade relations, and created the first systems of money circulation.
-Thus, this approach turns to be of utmost importance from the world-system perspective as well.
+The urbanization that started in South Mesopotamia launched many processes which gave birth to civilizations and contributed to the emergence of politics in the present sense of the word and of political institutions.
+It also promoted the struggle for hegemony, intensified trade relations, and created the first systems of money circulation.

 That was one of the crucial phase transitions, actually its start that had lasted for almost three millennia in the Afroeurasian world-system.
-As a result the period from the second half of the fourth millennium BCE to the first half of the first millennium CE was really of outstanding importance since it witnessed the main technological, urban, political and cultural transformations in the Afroeurasian world-system and virtually triggered historical globalization.
+As a result the period from the second half of the fourth millennium BCE to the first half of the first millennium CE was of outstanding importance.
+It witnessed the main technological, urban, political and cultural transformations in the Afroeurasian world-system and triggered historical globalization.

 Another spatial-temporal node was surely the late Middle Ages and early Modern Age in Europe which gave birth to modern economy and statehood.
 Between the defined two nodes there lies the node of the second third and middle first millennium BCE (that Karl Jaspers [1953] called the Axial Age), which created a background for the emergence of new philosophies, ideologies, religions, arts, and forms of statehood.
-The core of this node was situated in Western Asia and on the Balkan Peninsula and later also incorporated India and China, thus forming a belt of empires.
-By the way, that appeared the largest expansion within the World System in the framework of the close cultural and political systems prior to the Mongol Conquest.
+The core of this node was situated in the Western Asia and on the Balkan Peninsula and later also incorporated India and China, thus forming a belt of empires.
 The development of these nodes increased the divergence between regions while the distribution of innovations implied convergence, as will be discussed in the last section of this paper.